 However, in addition to this wealth of artefacts, the Lord of Sipan’s tomb contained further incredible finds.
 In fact, the Lord of Sipan was found amongst other skeletons, including those of a dog, a llama and even two young women, possibly his concubines, believed to have been sacrificed upon his death.

 The Sipan Tomb Museum is very much a labour of love, created by the archaeologists who unearthed and protected these artefacts.
+This site features as one of our Top Tourist Attractions in Peru.

 Just as empires rise and fall so do entry fees and opening hours!
 While we work as hard as we can to ensure the information provided here about Royal Sipan Tombs is as accurate as possible, the changing nature of certain elements mean we can't absolutely guarantee that these details won't become a thing of the past.
 If you know of any information on this page that needs updating you can add a comment above or now.